Wander Franco Player Props: Rays vs. Rangers

 Wander Franco At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 34th, his on-base percentage ranks 53rd, and he is 58th in the league in slugging.
+- Among qualifying batters in MLB play, he ranks 38th in batting average, 55th in on-base percentage, and 59th in slugging.

-- Franco has had at least one RBI in 34.8% of his games this year (31 of 89), with more than one RBI 11 times (12.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Franco has had at least one RBI in 34.4% of his games this year (31 of 90), with more than one RBI 11 times (12.2%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.